Google Index Checker

 3. Blocked Resources

-Ensure that essential JavaScript, CSS, and image files are not blocked in your robots.txt file or by server settings.
+Ensure that important JavaScript, CSS, and image files are not blocked in your robots.txt file or by server settings.

 4. Slow Page Speed

 Pages with poor loading times may face indexing issues.
-Use tools like Google PageSpeed Insights to optimize your site’s performance.
+Use tools like Google PageSpeed Insights to optimise your site’s performance.

 Diagram: Google Indexing Process